Complaints and Concerns

 How will we respond to your complaint?

-- responding with respect, fairness and confidentiality
+respond with respect, fairness and confidentiality

-- identifying needed improvements in our services
+identify improvements in our services where necessary

-- a culture of openness
+work within a culture of openness